Unveiling CSRD – its ripple effect on transport and logistics

 Question 8.
 How can shipzero help shippers, carriers and forwarders to report in line with CSRD requirements?

 shipzero is a data platform that enables effective emissions tracking in global freight transportation.
-It can help organisations to:
+It can help organizations to:

 • Establish GLEC-accredited calculations of transport and logistics emissions for carbon accounting as well as for manual ad hoc analyses or tender processes.